Aalto-Electric-Drives/motulator/docs/source/model/machines.rst

 Induction Machine
 -----------------

-The induction machine models are provided in the package :mod:`motulator.model.im`.
+The induction machine models are provided in the package :mod:`motulator.model`.
 The models are implemented in stator coordinates.
 A Γ-equivalent model is used as a base model since it can be extended with the magnetic saturation model in a straightforward manner [#Sle1989]_.

 .. figure:: figs/im_gamma.svg
    :width: 100%